 Anime Boston is a large-scale anime convention held annually in Boston, Massachusetts by the New England Anime Society.
 Since its humble beginnings in 2003, Anime Boston has quickly grown to become one of the largest anime conventions in the United States.

-Anime Boston celebrated twelve years in 2015 with the theme "Kaiju vs. Mecha," pitting fans of giant city-destroying robots against those rooting for giant city-destroying monsters.
+Anime Boston celebrated thirteen years in 2015 with the theme "Kaiju vs. Mecha," pitting fans of giant city-destroying robots against those rooting for giant city-destroying monsters.
 Attendance passed 26,000 this year, which at times, especially on Saturday, led to some congesting entering and exiting the Hynes Convention Center.
 However once away from the crowded main hallway, there was plenty of room to spread out.
 Fans in attendance enjoyed a wide array of panels, gaming events, screenings, art shows, and vendors, and special guests.
 Fitting with the Mecha/Kaiju theme, the signature guests of the weekend were Akira Takarada and Haruo Nakajima from Japan's long-running series of Godzilla films.
 Both signed autographs and posed for photos all weekend; Mr. Takarada also offered hand written calligraphy of Godzilla’s name in kanji as a memento.
 Other guests included voice actresses Cherami Leigh and Cassandra Lee Morris, and Japanese singer LiSA, who performed to a packed house Friday night.
-Despite some crowd traffic issues, the convention was well-run and staffed by professional-acting and helpful volunteers, proving once again that Anime Boston is a top-notch convention on the U.S. circuit.
+Despite some crowd traffic issues, the convention was well-run and staffed by professional-acting and helpful volunteers.

 Saturday Sketch and I got into Sango and Miroku from InuYasha so we could finally cosplay them together.
 EllyStar put red makeup on her hand and slapped Sketch in the face to make a handprint mark, which was quite realistic looking.
 The three of us headed out to wander the con, and eventually went to take some photos near the trees inside the mall.
 On the way back Pru security wouldn’t allow us to return to the Hynes area.
 At first I thought they were directing traffic around the indoor courtyard loop, flowing people out one way and in another.
 Instead, security had blocked the loop and forced everyone to EXIT THE BUILDING, walk past the Christian Science Center towards the Sheraton and then climb two flights of stairs to get back in...a few feet from where the loop would have placed us.
 WTF.
 Luckily it wasn’t raining, but it was windy and not only did our wigs blow all over the place but I almost took flight with my boomerang.
 What about people in wheelchairs or otherwise could not manage the stairs?
 I get traffic flow, but the loop would have solved that; there was absolutely no reason we could see to force us down the street.